Fall of Mariupol appears at hand; fighters leave steel plant

 A negotiated withdrawal could save lives on the Russian side, too, sparing its troops from what almost certainly would be a bloody battle to finish off the defenders inside the plant, which sprawls over 11 square kilometers (4 square miles).

-The withdrawal could also work to Moscow’s benefit by taking the world’s attention off the suffering in Mariupol.
+The withdrawal could also work to Moscow’s advantage by taking the world’s attention off the suffering in Mariupol.

 Retired French Vice Adm.
 Michel Olhagaray, a former head of France’s center for higher military studies, said Azovstal’s fall would be more of a symbolic boost for Russian President Vladimir Putin than a military one, since “factually, Mariupol had already fallen.”